nogibjj/project2_pandas_stats/README.md

 3. Check whether you are able to display the statistics and data visualization when running `main.py` and `test_main.py`
 4. You can check the full summary documentation as a Jupyter Notebook or PDF.
 Check `summary_report.md` and `summary_report.ipynb`.
 5. To check the full status of the CI/CD pipeline, navigate to the Actions tab of your repository on GitHub.

+## Results of Data Analysis
+* Also check summary_report.md and summary_report.ipynb for the full documentations.